dgesteves/journey-tree/README.md

 - The task is well done and can see the programmer skills specific on the `Front-end`.
 - Data model is a bit challenging could be easier with some king of relation by parent and child ID or tree level, since the `PATH` is sent as a DFS tree algorithm.
+- I have just some time here and there for the task with more time could have been done iven better.

 Accessibility: